ghga-de/ghga/tools/auth-km-jobs/README.md

 # GHGA Auth Key Management Jobs

-This repo contains the script that manages internal and external auth keys.
+This repo contains the script that manages JWT signing keys used by GHGA.

 This script can be executed as a Kubernetes Job, either regularly or on demand.